g-samroberts/gemini-cli/docs/get-started/authentication.md

 #### (Optional) Set your Google Cloud Project

+> **Note:** In most cases, you don't need to set a Google Cloud project when
+> authenticating as an individual.

 When you log in using a Google account, you may be prompted to select a `GOOGLE_CLOUD_PROJECT`.